captain-avocado/coworking/README.md

 # coworking
 Project from _loftschool_.
 Only **_HTML+CSS_**.
-Use native github link [GitHub Pages](https://pages.github.com/) to open the project
+Use native [github link](https://klv-codehub.github.io) to open the project